Edited by Denis G. Arnold and Jared D. Harris

 Chapter 4: Norman Bowie’s Kingdom of Worldly Satisficers

-Patricia H. Werhane Norman Bowie has made innumerable significant contributions to ethics, business ethics and political philosophy.
+4. Norman Bowie’s kingdom of worldly satisficers Patricia H. Werhane Norman Bowie has made innumerable significant contributions to ethics, business ethics and political philosophy.
 In this chapter I shall focus on what I take to be his most important contribution: his theory of Kantian capitalism as he presents this theory in his seminal work, Business Ethics: A Kantian Perspective.
 The title for Bowie’s book might be, ‘Commerce in the Kingdom of Ends’, but that sounds like an oxymoron, or a title taken from an older book, The Heavenly City of the Eighteenth-Century Philosophers (Becker 1932), Kant being allegedly the last of the Enlightenment (thus heavenly) philosophers.
 Nevertheless, Bowie’s work on Kantian capitalism, which is neither heavenly nor absolutely in the kingdom of ends, has done a great deal to remind us of Kant and his central role in the history of ethics.
 More importantly Kant has helped to set definitive criteria for business decision-making and moral judgments that avoid being either soft-headed or dogmatically absolutist.
 To understand the importance of Bowie’s contributions let me set the stage with a quote from Onora O’Neill’s review of Susan Neiman’s new book, Moral Clarity.
 According to O’Neill, Neiman decries the present state of philosophical ethics.
-Recurrent nihilism about reason across the last century has now penetrated political and popular thought and life: from Nietzsche to Heidegger, on to Derrida and Rorty, the postmodernist retreat from Enlightenment claims has spread far … Some embrace a tepid relativism, in which the worst that can be said about a dreadful action … is that it...
+Recurrent nihilism about reason across the last century has now penetrated political and popular thought and life: from Nietzsche to Heidegger, on to Derrida and Rorty, the postmodernist retreat from Enlightenment claims has spread far … Some embrace a tepid relativism, in which the worst that can be said...

 You are not authenticated to view the full text of this chapter or article.